Substring Complexity in Sublinear Space: Introduction

 On the upper bound side, Starikovskaya and Vildh{\o}j showed that for any $b\in [n^{2/3},n]$, the LCS problem can be solved in $\cOtilde(n^2/b)$ time and $\cO(b)$ space~\cite{DBLP:conf/cpm/StarikovskayaV13}.
-In~\cite{DBLP:conf/esa/KociumakaSV14}, Kociumaka et al.~gave an $\cO(n^2/b)$-time algorithm to find an LCS for any $b\in[1,n]$.
-Kociumaka et al.~additionally provided a lower bound for the LCS problem, which states that any deterministic multi-way branching program that uses $b\leq \frac{n}{\log n}$ space must take $\Omega(n\sqrt{\log(n/(b\log n))/\log \log(n/(b\log n))})$ time.
-This lower bound implies that the classic linear-time solution for this problem~\cite{DBLP:conf/focs/Weiner73,DBLP:conf/focs/Farach97} is optimal in the sense that we cannot hope for an $\cO(n)$-time algorithm using $o(n/\log n)$ space.
-Unfortunately, however, we do not know if the $\cO(b)$-space and $\cO(n^2/b)$-time trade-off is generally the best possible for the LCS problem.
-For instance, for the element distinctness problem, Beame et al.~showed that there exists a $\cOtilde(n^{3/2}/\sqrt{b})$-time algorithm~\cite{DBLP:conf/focs/BeameCM13}.
-It is thus a big open problem to answer whether the LCS problem can be solved asymptotically faster than $\cO(n^2/b)$ using $\cO(b)$ space.
-Towards this direction, very recently, Ben-Nun et al.~exploited the intuition suggesting that an LCS of $X$ and $Y$ can be computed more efficiently when its length $L$ is large~\cite{DBLP:conf/cpm/Nun0KK20} (see also~\cite{DBLP:conf/cpm/Charalampopoulos18}).
+In~\cite{DBLP:conf/esa/KociumakaSV14}, Kociumaka et al.~gave an $\cO(n^2/b)$-time algorithm to find an LCS for any $b\in[1,n]$, and also provided a lower bound, which states that any deterministic multi-way branching program that uses $b\leq \frac{n}{\log n}$ space must take $\Omega(n\sqrt{\log(n/(b\log n))/\log \log(n/(b\log n))})$ time.
+This lower bound implies that the classic $\cO(n)$-time solution for the LCS problem~\cite{DBLP:conf/focs/Weiner73,DBLP:conf/focs/Farach97} is optimal in the sense that we cannot hope for an $\cO(n)$-time algorithm using $o(n/\log n)$ space.
+Unfortunately, we do not know if the $\cO(b)$-space and $\cO(n^2/b)$-time trade-off is generally the best possible for the LCS problem.
+For the easier element distinctness problem, Beame et al.~\cite{DBLP:conf/focs/BeameCM13} showed a randomized multiway branching program using $\cOtilde(n^{3/2}/\sqrt{b})$-time and $\cO(b)$ space.

+It is thus a big open question to answer whether the LCS problem can be solved asymptotically faster than $\cO(n^2/b)$ using $\cO(b)$ space.
+Towards this direction, Ben-Nun et al.~exploited the intuition suggesting that an LCS of $X$ and $Y$ can be computed more efficiently when its length $L$ is large~\cite{DBLP:conf/cpm/Nun0KK20} (see also~\cite{DBLP:conf/cpm/Charalampopoulos18}).
 The authors showed an algorithm which runs in $\cOtilde(\frac{n^2}{L\cdot b} + n)$ time, for any $b\in[1,n]$, using $\cO(b)$ space.
 Still, a straightforward lower bound for the aforementioned problem is in $\Omega(\frac{n^2}{L^2\cdot b} + n)$ time when $\cO(b)$ space is used; it seems that further insight is required to match this space-time trade-off lower bound.

-\paragraph{Our Results and Techniques.} Our goal is to efficiently compute $\delta$ using $\cO(b)$ space.
+\subparagraph*{Our Results and Techniques.}~Our goal is to efficiently compute $\delta$ using $\cO(b)$ space.
 As a preliminary step towards this algorithmic challenge, we show the following theorem.